smcclab/smc-course/_assessments/04-lens-performance.md

 - (20%) demonstrated capacity for **expression** (creative control) and **collaboration** during live performance

 - (10%) presentation and communication through **performance materials**

-{% comment %}
-- sophistication and ambition of your artefact/performance with regards to the fundamental concepts in music computing covered in this course

-- technical quality of your artefact and performance (e.g., stability, level of polish, absence of bugs/jankiness, staging)

-- demonstrated capacity for expression during live performance, i.e., level of creative control made available to the performers

-- demonstrated capacity for collaboration with other ensemble members

-- presentation and communication of your LENS artefact through performance materials
-{% endcomment %}

 ### Reference format {#reference-format}